How would you like to be able to lose weight, heal your gut, build muscle, balance your hormones, and enjoy many other health benefits?

 - Phase 2- Stop eating after 8pm and drink a high protein smoothie with MCT oil in the morning

-- Phase 3- Skip breakfast and have light to medium portion lunch and a bigger dinner
+- Phase 3- Skip breakfast and have a light to medium portion lunch and a bigger dinner